 What I love about Charlotte Tilbury is that it is relatively easy to select a shade of foundation, even if you don’t have access to one of their counters.
 Light Wonder comes in 10 shades and each has a model wearing the foundation; simply choose the one closest to your skintone.
 What you might not know about CT is that they are very generous with their free samples.
 This foundation came with three lipstick samples and a sample of their new Scent of a Dream perfume.
 You also get to choose an additional two samples at the checkout.
 I chose sachets of their Wonder Glow Beauty Flash Primer and Goddess Skin Clay Mask.
 Previously, when I ordered my lipstick I added two samples of this foundation in both 1 Fair and 2 Fair to try out, unsurprisingly, I was a match for the palest of the two.

 Light Wonder has an incredibly lightweight formula that is very natural looking and slightly dewy.
-It blends easily, covering any discoloration, blurs pores and blends seamlessly.
+It blends easily, covering any discolouration, blurs pores and blends seamlessly.
 It’s recommended for dry, normal and combination skin types and contains SPF 15.

 The foundation contains a “…botanical alternative to retinol that stimulates epidermal renewal by kick-starting collagen production, delaying the onset of wrinkles and creating a perfect make-up base”.
 Whilst I can’t comment on its anti-aging properties just yet, Light Wonder definitely gives the skin a youthful-looking glow and is very hydrating.